Tyronezzz/Tyronezzz-calculus-solver/README.md

 ## Run the program
-First run the program using
+To run the program using
 ```
 stack run
 ```